Paimon (Genshin Impact): Promotion and reception

 Paimon has been met with mixed opinions from critics and fans alike.
 PC Gamers James Davenport heavily criticized Paimon's role as a guide.
 He wrote that Paimon was Genshin Impact practicing a "failed tradition" in a "post Ocarina of Time world" where players did not need to be told things they already knew.
 He additionally criticized Paimon's dialogue for being high-pitched and referring to herself in third-person.
-Sisi Jiang of Kotaku echoed similar sentiments, writing that Paimon referring to herself in third-person led to Jiang choosing to play the game's Chinese dub instead.
+Sisi Jiang of Kotaku echoed similar sentiments, writing that Paimon referring to herself in third-person led to Jiang choosing to play the game using the Chinese audio instead.
+Jiang also criticized the English localization, saying it did not properly reflect Paimon's character compared to the original Chinese.
+Chuapp commentator Xiong Dongdong criticized Boettger for interpreting Paimon as an elf and for using a "loli voice" with an excessively high tone.
+In contrast, Xiong highly praised Koga's portrayal, believing that she was the most "scumbag"-like out of all Paimon's voice actresses, which they wrote was consistent with the Traveler.
+They wrote that the interaction between the two was full of dramatic tension.
+Xiong specifically said that when Koga imitated the speech of other characters, she could emphasize certain tones to achieve an ironic effect, and even if she occasionally cracked her voice, it still seemed very natural.

+After Boettger was replaced as Paimon's English voice actress, Austin Wood of GamesRadar+ indicated that Rawlins' voice was significantly softer and lower than Boettger's and was also closer to the Japanese or Chinese versions.
+Wood observed that players' evaluation of Paimon's English voice had been divided, with some finding it cute while others thought her voice had become increasingly harsh with each version update.
+However, the initial reception of players to the new voice was generally very positive, with many comparing it to how Boettger's voice sounded during earlier versions of the game.
+Wood himself stated he preferred this new voice.
 Another editor for Kotaku, Nathan Grayson, had divisive opinions on Paimon, liking her dialogue as the game progressed and describing the character as talking "mad shit".
 However, he wrote Paimon to be a nuisance early in the game, describing her as an "even worse" version of Navi from Ocarina of Time.
 He summarized his thoughts on Paimon to be that she was "irritating as hell", but had an "acquired taste".
-Austin King of Screen Rant held similar beliefs as Grayson, likening Paimon to Navi but positively viewing her dialogue and sense of humor.
-He further wrote Paimon to be Genshin Impact's most memorable character, "just maybe not for completely good reasons".
-Similarly, a writer of Play viewed her character positively, writing that after playing the game for several hours, they "can't imagine travelling with anyone else".
+A writer of Play viewed her character positively, writing that after playing the game for several hours, they "can't imagine travelling with anyone else".